FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 from the virtual cluster scheduled on them.

 There are other options for node syncing:
-- *Real Nodes* -- vCluster will copy the nodes' information from the host cluster to the virtual cluster.
-This will work similarly to the fake nodes, because the virtual cluster will only have nodes for the nodes that have pods from the virtual cluster scheduled on them.
+- *Real Nodes* -- vCluster will copy the nodes' metadata from the host cluster to the virtual cluster.
+Not all of the nodes will be visible in the virtual cluster, only the ones that have pods from the virtual cluster scheduled on them, similarly to the default behavior.
 - *Real Nodes All* -- vCluster will copy all nodes from the host cluster to the virtual cluster.
 This is useful when DaemonSets are used in the virtual cluster.
 - *Real Nodes Label Selector* -- vCluster will only sync nodes that match a